 What an autonomous SEO platform actually handles

-Technical SEO execution
+Real-time SEO execution in action

 The strongest platforms do not just run scheduled crawls and send alerts.
 They assess the site continuously, weigh impact, and apply changes where they matter most.